ArnabSen1/ArnabSen1/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Arnab-Sen](https://github.com/ArnabSen1)
 - 💬 Ask me about **Flutter, Python3, Flask, Dart, SQL, MongoDB, HTML, CSS**
 - 📫 How to reach me **arnabsen236@gmail.com**
-- 🏆 I have completed my internship at **WebsoftTechs** as a Junior Developer Intern for 3 months.
+- 🏆 I have completed my internship at **WebsoftTechs** as a Junior Developer Intern.